vasconcedu/vasconcedu.github.io/content/cbsoft24.md

-Title: Mutation Testing to Support the Security Testing of Android Applications
+Title: [pt-BR] Mutation Testing to Support the Security Testing of Android Applications
 Date: 2024-10-02 00:00
 Category: Papers